Peruvian protests (2022–2023)

+Fujimorism would ultimately consolidate governmental power into Congress with the assistance of the Constitutional Court of Peru.
+The majority of Peruvian institutions, including all branches of government and the media, adopted authoritarian practices during the protests.
+The politicization of the armed forces also raised concerns about a developing civilian-military government in Peru.
+Congress, with one-third of its members belonging to a far-right bloc, would reject all attempts of reform, including the advancing of general elections, constitutional proposals and motions to impeach Boluarte.
+On 9 March 2023, the state of emergency in Lima was lifted as protests waned, while the Supreme Court of Peru would further rule on 18 May 2023 that protesting in Peru was illegal and that it was not protected by the constitution.
+Calls for future protests in July 2023 were made amidst the controversial verdict of the Supreme Court.

 Background

 Centralismo

 Since the independence of Peru from the Spanish Empire, the economic elite in Lima engaged in a practice known as centralismo, which involved focusing their power on the coastal regions while the rural provinces were governed by existing serfdom practices by hacienda landowners.
 This practice has continued throughout Peru's history and has resulted with large levels of economic inequality, political alienation and other disparities in rural regions, with Lima acquiring the majority of socioeconomic benefits in the nation.
 Centralismo also contributed to systemic racism in Peru since the wealth and education centralized in Lima created a perception amongst Limeños that rural indigenous individuals were inferior.

 As globalization intensified through the twentieth century, the gap between urban and rural areas increased, with larger cities increasing their ability to connect to the economy and increasing their wealth while smaller cities experienced resource and human capital flight towards the larger cities.
 Many Peruvians living in rural areas could not vote until 1979 when the constitution allowed illiterate individuals to vote.
 Despite this, between 1919 and 2021, eleven of eighteen democratically elected presidents of Peru were from Lima.
 Wealth generated between 1990 and 2020 was not equally distributed throughout the country.
 As a result, there were significant disparities in living standards between the more-developed capital city of Lima and similar coastal regions, while rural provinces remained impoverished.
 By the 2020s, the existing disparities in Peru caused a "globalization fatigue" according to Asensio, resulting in a polarization between rural and urban areas that saw differing priorities with lifestyle, economics and politics.
 This divide created by centralismo would be a contributing factor to the protests.